nelson-n/Mark1.github.io/README.md

     * For aditional information on this issue see the **Start of Print Code** documentation.
 * **First layer of print sticks to resin vat instead of build plate.**
     * Resin may now be warm enough, wait for built-in heater to raise the ambient temperature to the required level.
+* **You want to adjust the Z-lift height or other esoteric settings of a resin profile.**
+    * A number of resin profile settings including Z-lift height and after layer wait time cannot be adjusted using the NanoDLP web interface.
+The only way to adjust these settings is to manually alter the resin profile .json file.
+    * In general, it is better to edit the .json file of a resin profile than to edit the profile using the NanoDLP web interface as the layout is clearer and offers more control over the settings.

 <div style="page-break-after: always;"></div>